Limited on time? No worries!

 Healthy marriages are good for couples’ mental and physical health.
 They are also good for children; growing up in a happy home protects children from mental, physical, educational and social problems.The American Psychological Association

-There is much more to that post so please take some time to read and review the resources provided.
-I included 3 Marriage Game Changers and they are just that.
+There is much more to that post so please take some time to read and review the 3 Marriage Game Changers, as they are just that.
 I really believe those teachings can save, restore and launch a remarkable marriage.

-So we have the “why”.
-Next, is the “what”.
-“What” is the action we can start taking today in order to put our marriage on the fast track to strong and thriving?
+So now that we have the “what” (prayer) and “why”, let’s focus on the “how”.
+How can we pray in order to move our marriage on the fast track to strong and thriving?

 I brought my bible and journal, the two things that help me combat any bad day.
 Side note: if you’re ever having your own “day” then checkout my post on Mind Mapping.
 This exercise will keep you sane 🙂